-The data and information collection and the analysis both followed the steps required by the terms of reference.
+The data and information collection and the analysis both followed the steps required by the terms of reference:

-- Mapping the processes relating to skills needs assessments and the updating of qualifications and curricula, including the different stages and milestones of the two functions.
-Main question for the analysis: - What is the current practice used in skills needs assessment in Serbia?
+- mapping the processes relating to skills needs assessments and the updating of qualifications and curricula, including the different stages and milestones of the two functions.
+Main question for the analysis: - what is the current practice used in skills needs assessment in Serbia? - mapping the relevant actors and their specific roles in these processes, including formal requirements and the informal arrangements that are currently in place.
+Main question for the analysis:

-4 For a detailed overview of the institutional involvement in the observed process, see Tables 3.1 and 4.1.
+4 For detailed overview of the institutional involvement in the observed process, see Tables 3.1 and 4.1.